-Crown Law provides legal advice and representation services to the Government in matters affecting the executive government.
-The services Crown Law provides include matters covering judicial review of government actions, constitutional questions including Te Tiriti o Waitangi/Treaty of Waitangi issues, the enforcement of criminal law, and the protection of revenue.
+Crown Law provides legal advice and representation services to the government in matters affecting the executive government.
+The services provided include matters covering judicial review of government actions, constitutional questions including Te Tiriti o Waitangi/Treaty of Waitangi issues, the enforcement of criminal law and the protection of revenue.
 Crown Law also administers the prosecution process in the criminal justice system, in particular, Crown prosecutions.